 Murder On The Ocean.

-Was there an accident at sea or did something more sinister happen out there?
+Was there an accident at sea or did something more sinister happen out in the big blue?

-Sailing is a glamorous sport.
-Golden sunsets, blue waters and island paradises are often attached to the world of yachting.
-This attracts a certain type of person to the water.
+To the unitiated, sailing is a glamorous sport.
+Golden sunsets, blue waters and island paradises are often the type of scenes attached to the world of yachting.
+It attracts a certain type of person it.
 It’s the one I write into my narratives.

 Single life in my late 30’s gave me a unique insight to the kinds of people who gravitate to yachting.
-Unattached women, many going through their second lives, weren’t afraid to invite themselves onto my yacht and take a trip with a stranger.
+Unattached women, many going through their second lives, weren’t afraid to invite themselves onto my yacht so they see and experience a new world.

 Adventurous females are in high demand.
 They provide the sailing scene with an energy like no other.
 A sailor with a wind-blown beauty aboard his yacht is often a happy one.

 Blending the sailing world with the second-life dating scene makes for an interesting study of interpersonal relationships.
-Quite often, an unhappy past life is more than enough motivation to make the most of the next one.
-Love on a yacht moves quicker and is highly exploratory.
+Quite often, an unhappy past life provides significant motivation to make the most of the next one.
+Love on a yacht moves quick.

-There’s no escaping an adventurous voyage if the yacht’s skipper turns out to be a serial killer, no being found if there isn’t a history of a woman being aboard one’s yacht.
+There’s no escaping a voyage if the yacht’s skipper turns out to be a serial killer, no being found if there isn’t a history of a woman being aboard one’s yacht.

 Tanned bodies, chardonnay and sunscreen is but only half of the sailing story.
 The other half is about being trapped and disappearing without a trace.
 This is the dark muse I used when writing the sequel to SEETHINGS.